 MHSA, MSBE, MPH, MS MCT students must complete the program requirements within four (4) years of original matriculation.
 DHA students must complete the program requirements within six (6) years of original matriculation.
-If a student is unable to meet the maximum time frame allotted, he/she will be dismissed.
+If a student is unable to meet the maximum time frame allotted, they will be dismissed.

 2.4.3.
-PROMOTION
+Promotion